cedmandocdoc/redefining-observable/README.md

 These properties may seem fundamental but not all of them.

-Take a look of the English definition of Observable, from [merriam webster](https://www.merriam-webster.com/dictionary/observable), it was defined as `capable of being observed`.
+Take a look at the English definition of Observable, from [merriam webster](https://www.merriam-webster.com/dictionary/observable), it was defined as `capable of being observed`.
 Nothing more nothing less, it does not interact back from an external entity.
 With that in mind, the only fundamental property of an Observable is when observed it provides something to the observer, this void the cancellation as a fundamental property.

-In a real world program implementing an Observable with out a way of cancelling the connection may impose a dangerous problem later on.
-Leaving an Observable provides data across the program, without having a need of it anymore could result into memory leak or can eat up processes.
-Cancellation may not be a fundamental property of an Observable but it is an emergence property of a reactive program and plays a crucial role across.
+In a real-world program implementing an Observable without a way of canceling the connection may impose a dangerous problem later on.
+Leaving an Observable provides data across the program, without needing it anymore could result in memory leak or can eat up processes.
+Cancellation may not be a fundamental property of an Observable but it is an emergent property of a reactive program and plays a crucial role across.

 Solving the cancellation problem can never be achieved using only an Observable, a reactive program asks for a more powerful object.
-First, take a look of the English definition of cancellation, from [merriam webster](https://www.merriam-webster.com/dictionary/cancellation), it was defined as `the act or an instance of canceling`.
+First, take a look at the English definition of cancellation, from [merriam webster](https://www.merriam-webster.com/dictionary/cancellation), it was defined as `the act or an instance of canceling`.
 It is an action so it involves a representation (at least an identification of the action) and an actor.
 It is like a signal or data provided by an entity, this definition looks just like an Observable, but with context.
-Cancellation is data signal given by an Observable that represents of cancelling something.
+Cancellation is a data signal given by an Observable that represents of canceling something.

-This could mean, that for an Observable to be cancelled it should observe an Observable that emits a representation of cancelling something.
-This idea reform its definition to be reactive on an external entity.
+This could mean, that for an Observable to be canceled it should observe an Observable that emits a representation of canceling something.
+This idea reforms its definition to be reactive on an external entity.
 Reactive Observable could be the type of object needed by a reactive program not just a pure Observable.

-Below is a pseudo code implementation of a Reactive Observable with cancellation context.
+Below is a pseudo-code implementation of a Reactive Observable with cancellation context.

 ```javascript
 const cancelObservable = (next) => {